JDLeongomez/JDL_website/content/en/apps/_index.md

 {{< figure library="true" src="shiny_hex.png" title="" lightbox="true" >}}

-These are some small apps I have created using [Shiny](https://shiny.posit.co/) as a learning tool.
+These are some small interactive apps I have created, mostly using [Shiny](https://shiny.posit.co/), as a learning tool.

 _________________________________________